Cloudify-PS/cloudify-install-package/resources/README.md

          bootstrap.
 * `resources`: additional helper artifacts.
 * `wagons`: offline plugin packages ("Wagons"), for the latest official Cloudify plugins.
+* `prereq`: prerequisite system-level RPM's that are not provided with Cloudify Manager

 ## Bootstrapping a Manager

 Bootstrapping a manager can be done by using the `bin/bootstrap.sh` script.
 Run it without arguments in order to see available parameters.

+### Process

+1. Install Python system-level prerequisites, if not provided by the operating system
+2. Install the CLI RPM (unless asked to skip)
+3. Perform bootstrap
+4. Copy all official DSL resources
+5. Upload all official plugin packages

+### Parameters

 The following parameters must be specified: